 Meet an Engineering Student

-Meet Lindsey Bollig, an undergraduate student pursuing her bachelor's in mechanical engineering at St. Thomas.
-She will graduate in May 2017.
+Meet Lindsey Bollig, an undergraduate student who pursued her bachelor's degree in mechanical engineering at St. Thomas.
+She graduated in May 2017.

 (Click on her picture below to view a YouTube video about her research project where she used 3D printers to create a better transformer.)